 In 2017, we loaded up a Puerto Rico-bound plane with food and water for those impacted by the aftermath of Hurricane Maria.

 - Worked closely with Feeding America and Feeding the Carolinas, the state association of North Carolina food banks, to bolster recovery efforts

 - Sent multiple City Harvest drivers to support food transportation operations, working with our partners on the ground to help deliver needed food to impacted communities and towns

 2018-19: Partial-Government Shutdown

-- Sourced, packed, and distributed 2,500 bags of fresh produce and non-perishable food to TSA workers and other federal employees near LaGuardia Airport and worked with our and partners to distribute additional food to JFK Airport employees
+- Sourced, packed, and distributed 2,500 bags of fresh produce and non-perishable food to TSA workers and other federal employees near LaGuardia Airport and worked with our soup kitchen and food pantry partners to distribute additional food to JFK Airport employees

 - As a designated essential service, City Harvest doubled the amount of food we were rescuing and delivering for the growing number of New Yorkers in need